AntonioND/gbt-player/gba/examples/combined_maxmod/readme.rst

 - `Krawall <https://github.com/sebknzl/krawall>`_
 - `Maxmod <https://maxmod.devkitpro.org/>`_: Included with devkitPro.

-In this example I've used the upstream version of Maxmod, which can be installed as a devkitPro package.
+In this example I've used the version of Maxmod that comes with devkitPro.
+It should be at least version ``1.0.15``.
+If you don't have that version, update your packages.

-Note: The reason why you can't just start Maxmod and GBT Player at the same time is that timing is slightly different, and that is very noticeable as time passes after the beginning of the song.
+IMPORTANT: The reason why you can't just start Maxmod and GBT Player at the same time is that timing is slightly different, and that is very noticeable as time passes after the beginning of the song.